pypimo/DSA/graphs.md

 ```
 ## cycle in directed graph
 - if i use kahn's algo and cannot travel all nodes => cycle is present
+- using dfs, the root is encountered twice, cant just put an element since it might just be another path instead of a cycle

+## shortest path in unweighed undirected graph
+- bfs from source, update node distance when encountered for the first time
+## shortest path in weighed directed graph
+- dijkstra
+- after updating ALL djacent nodes, enter only the ones tht got updated {dist, node} in min heap